Mandirbazar (community development block)

-Mandirbazar is a community development block that forms an administrative division in Diamond Harbour subdivision of South 24 Parganas district in the Indian State of West Bengal.
+Mandirbazar is a community development block that forms an administrative division in Diamond Harbour subdivision of South 24 Parganas district in the Indian state of West Bengal.

 Geography

 Mandirbazar CD block is located at 22.1633°N 88.3258°E. It has an average elevation of 7 m.

 Mandirbazar CD block is bounded by Magrahat I and Magrahat II CD blocks in the north, Jaynagar I and Jaynagar II CD blocks in the east, Mathurapur I CD block in the east and south, Kulpi CD block in the west.

 South 24 Parganas district is divided into two distinct physiographic zones: the marine-riverine delta in the north and the marine delta zone in the south.
 As the sea receded southwards, in the sub-recent geological period, a large low-lying plain got exposed.
 Both idal inflows and the rivers have been depositing sediments in this plain.
 The periodical collapse of both the natural levees and man-made embankments speed up the process of filling up of the depressions containing brackish water wetlands.
 The marine delta in the south is formed of interlacing tidal channels.
 As non-saline water for irrigation is scarce, agriculture is monsoon dominated.
 Some parts of the wetlands are still preserved for raising fish.

 Mandirbazar CD block has an area of 118.07 km2.
 It has 1 panchayat samity, 10 gram panchayats, 159 gram sansads (village councils), 112 mouzas and 110 inhabited villages, as per the District Statistical Handbook, South Twenty-four Parganas.
-Sadasibpur village is located partly in Magrahat I CD block and partly in Mandirbazar CD block.
-Mandirbazar police station serves this block.
-Headquarters of this CD block is at Mandirbazar (Krishnadebpur mouza).
+Sadasibpur village is located partly in Magrahat I and partly in Mandirbazar CD block.
+Mandirbazar police station serves this CD Block.
+Headquarters of this CD block is at Mandirbazar.

-Gram Panchayats of Mandirbazar CD block/Panchayat Samiti are: Anchna, Chandpur Chaitanyapur, Dhanurhat, Gabberia, Ghateswar, Jagadishpur, Kecharkur, Krishnapur, Nishapur and South Bishnupur.
+Gram Panchayats of Mandirbazar CD block/Panchayat Samiti are: Anchana, Chandpur, Dakshin Bishnupur, Dhanurhat, Gabberia, Ghateswar, Jagadishpur, Kecharkur, Krishnapur and Nisapur.